jraleman/cv/index.md

 > - Staying Updated with AI Advancements: Keeping up with the latest developments in AI research and technologies to incorporate cutting-edge solutions into existing and future projects.

-> - Documentation and Reporting: Maintaining detailed documentation of AI systems and providing comprehensive reports on their performance, challenges, and business impact.

 ### Senior Software Engineer {#opus1io_2024}

 ![opus1io](media/images/opus1io.png)